Learn something new every day More Info... by email

 Dense fibrous tissue is made mostly of collagen and tends to be white in color.
 This is the type of tissue that makes up the ligaments and tendons, as well as what is known as the aponeuroses, or layers of flat tendons.
 This type of tissue is also found on the layer of the skin called the dermis and on the capsules surrounding the organs of the body.
 It is sometimes divided even further into what is referred to as regular and irregular dense connective tissue.

-Loose fibrous tissue is also made of collagen.
-However, it is different from the dense tissue in that it also contains open spaces known as areolae.
+Though it's also made of collagen, loose fibrous tissue, it is different from the dense tissue in that it also contains open spaces known as areolae.
 These spaces are filled with fluid and are found along with the collagen and elastic fibers making up the tissue.
-This type of fibrous tissue can be found in reticular, fibroelastic, and adipose tissues.
+This type of tissue can be found in reticular, fibroelastic, and adipose tissues.

 Reticular tissue is yet another type of fibrous tissue present in the body.
 The fibers making up this type of tissue are made from a different type of collagen than the type used by the body to form other kinds of fibrous tissue.
 These reticular fibers can be found in the lymphatic system as well as in some soft tissues of the body such as the liver and bone marrow.

 Adipose tissue is sometimes considered among the types of fibrous tissue found within the human body.
 This is primarily due to the fact that adipose tissue is actually held together by the same reticular fibers that make up the reticular fibrous tissue in other parts of the body.
 It is also considered by some to be a type of loose fibrous tissue.